basswood-io/BasswoodAV/docs/overview/installation.rst

 Binary wheels
 -------------

 Binary wheels are provided on PyPI for Linux, MacOS, and Windows linked against FFmpeg.
-The most straight-forward way to install PyAV is to run:
+The most straight-forward way to install BasswoodAV is to run:

 .. code-block:: bash